QMeqGR/qm-maxima/README.txt

 * expect:                                Functions and Variables for qm.
                                                              (line  489)
 * J1m:                                   Functions and Variables for qm.
-                                                             (line  800)
+                                                             (line  791)
 * J1m2p:                                 Functions and Variables for qm.
-                                                             (line  812)
+                                                             (line  803)
 * J1p:                                   Functions and Variables for qm.
-                                                             (line  791)
+                                                             (line  782)
 * J1p2m:                                 Functions and Variables for qm.
-                                                             (line  809)
+                                                             (line  800)
 * J1sqr:                                 Functions and Variables for qm.
-                                                             (line  785)
+                                                             (line  776)
 * J1z:                                   Functions and Variables for qm.
-                                                             (line  751)
+                                                             (line  742)
 * J1zJ2z:                                Functions and Variables for qm.
-                                                             (line  815)
+                                                             (line  806)
 * J2m:                                   Functions and Variables for qm.
-                                                             (line  803)
+                                                             (line  794)
 * J2p:                                   Functions and Variables for qm.
-                                                             (line  794)
+                                                             (line  785)
 * J2sqr:                                 Functions and Variables for qm.
-                                                             (line  788)
+                                                             (line  779)
 * J2z:                                   Functions and Variables for qm.
-                                                             (line  755)
+                                                             (line  746)
 * JM:                                    Functions and Variables for qm.
                                                              (line  614)
 * jmbot:                                 Functions and Variables for qm.